Sources of Financing

 I. Financing Available from the Bulgarian Banking System

-The Bulgarian National Bank (BNB) operates independently of the government and reports directly to the Parliament.
-BNB regulates the banking system but under the Currency Board Arrangement, has no discretion in setting monetary or exchange rate policy (the Bulgarian Lev is pegged to the Euro with 1.955 BGL exchanged for 1).
+The Bulgarian National Bank (BNB) operates independently of the government and reports directly to Parliament.
+BNB regulates the banking system, but under the Currency Board Arrangement it has no discretion in setting monetary or exchange rate policy.
+The Bulgarian Lev is pegged to the Euro with BGN 1.955 exchanged for EUR 1.

-Bulgaria's banking system is highly capitalized.
-The average capital adequacy ratio (capital base to risk-weighted credit exposures) for the banking system declined from 43 % at end-1998 to 23 % in September 2003, but still remains high relative to the Bulgarian National Bank's requirement.
-BNB's Regulation No. 8 requires commercial banks to keep the capital adequacy ratio at 12 percent.
-This ratio suggests that while liquidity is improving, banks still could expand their lending.
-Nevertheless, commercial financing becomes more available for private companies and consumers in Bulgaria.
+The average capital adequacy ratio (capital base to risk-weighted credit exposures) for the banking system was about 22% in 2014, which is high relative to the Bulgarian National Bank’s requirement.
+BNB’s regulation No. 8 requires commercial banks to keep their capital adequacy ratio at 12%.
+This ratio suggests that banks could still expand their lending.
+Nevertheless, commercial financing has become more available for private companies and consumers in Bulgaria.

 Some Bulgarian banks may have 100 or more U.S. correspondent banks, and some U.S. banks may have correspondent relations with more than one Bulgarian bank.
 As banking relationships can change quickly, the best source of current information on correspondent banking arrangements is the banks themselves.

-Please refer to section five for current information about the banks in Bulgaria.
+Please refer to the Country Commercial Guide for more information about banks in Bulgaria.

 II.
 Financing Exports in Bulgaria

-There are a number of methods used to settle payment in Bulgaria: cash in advance, letter of credit used in conjunction with a documentary draft (time or sight), promissory note, documentary collection or draft, open account and consignment sales.
-As with U.S. domestic transactions, a major factor determining the method of payment is the degree of trust in the buyer's ability and willingness to pay.
+There are a number of methods used to settle payment in Bulgaria: cash in advance, letters of credit used in conjunction with a documentary draft (time or sight), promissory notes, documentary collections or drafts, open accounts and consignment sales.
+As with U.S. domestic transactions, a major factor in determining the method of payment is the degree of trust in the buyer's ability and willingness to pay.

 Because of the protection it offers to the American exporter and the Bulgarian importer, an irrevocable letter of credit (L/C) payable at sight is commonly used for settlement of international payments.

-Another payment option is the use of documentary collection or open account with international credit insurance that, unlike the letter of credit, allows the importer's line of credit to remain open.
+Another payment option is the use of documentary collections or open accounts with international credit insurance that, unlike the letter of credit, allows the importer's line of credit to remain open.
 At the same time, this option protects the exporter if the buyer goes bankrupt or cannot pay.

 Trade finance options for Bulgarian importers are still limited.
-In most instances, Bulgarian companies assume the full financial burden in purchasing goods.
-In trying to make sales in Bulgaria, U.S. companies may have to develop creative payment schemes, which may increase the risk of the transactions.
+In most instances, Bulgarian companies assume the full financial burden when purchasing goods.
+When trying to make sales in Bulgaria, U.S. companies may have to develop creative payment schemes, which may increase the risk of the transactions.
 To offset that risk, it is necessary to develop a strong client relationship.

-International financial remittances in payment of imports into Bulgaria are generally allowed.
+International financial remittances in the payment of imports into Bulgaria are generally allowed.
 The export of hard currency by commercial entities (including juridical persons and sole traders) is permitted only by bank transfer.
-Transfers for current international payments (imports of goods and services, transportation, interest and principal payments, insurance, training, medical treatment and other purposes defined in Bulgarian regulations) must be supported by documentation such as invoices, certificates, or transport documents, to the transferring bank.
+Transfers for current international payments (imports of goods and services, transportation, interest and principal payments, insurance, training, medical treatment and other purposes defined in Bulgarian regulations) must be supported by documentation such as invoices, certificates, or transport documents.